zextras/tech-doc/source/carbonio/management.rst

 advanced |carbonio| features.
 Currently, these topics are available:

 :ref:`videoserver` is a WebRTC stream aggregator, used by the |team|
-module to improve performances and scalability.
+component to improve performances and scalability.

 :ref:`backup-mod` introduces the architecture of |backup| and the various alternatives to create backups of the data and metadata stored